phil-work/Documentation/SMTPeter/en/feedback-loops.md

 ## Changes with the new name

-Of course you know what changes for you, besides the new name.
+Of course you want to know what changes for you, besides the new name.
 You can configure WebHooks with an API call or within the software.
 In the software nothing will change and all of your previous WebHooks will work like you are used to.
 In the API there are two calls related to the name "Feedback